School of Law and Social Science

 McGuire, Kim and Salter, Michael (2015) ‘Issues and challenges in the application of Husserlian phenomenology.
 Journal of Interpersonal Violence.
 (In Press).

 McGuire, Kim (2014) Perception of Hate Crime: The Enduring Difficulty of the Law as Agent of Social Change.
 Contemporary Issues In Law.
 (In Press).

-Module Leader and lecturer for LW2013 Criminology
+Module Leader and Lecturer:

 Current: 'hate crime', especially 'perceptions' of, in national and international contexts, with emphasis upon race, religion, gender and disability.

 Education and aspiration - self identity and life chances.

 Book for Springer, with Prof Michael Salter, in progress, focussing upon Husserlian methodology and 'Hate Crime'.

 K. McGuire, ‘The Law and ‘Troubled Times’: The Role of the Media, the Law and Racism in the UK ‘Brexit World’.
 Society of Legal Scholars.’
 The Law in Troubled Times’, Queen Mary University, London.
 4-7 September 2018